emad-mohamadi/terminal-tetris/README.md

 ## Terminal Tetris

 Before you run the game:
-- Enter your own directory path in `tetris.py` (and uncomment it)
+- Enter directory path in `tetris.py` (and uncomment it)

 Or:
 - Open your directory in terminal
-- Run this command:
+- Run the game by:

       python tetris.py

 Requirements:
 - Python `keyboard` package must be installed